marc-dantas/pile/GOALS.md

 # Pile's Development Goals and Ideas for the Language

 ## Already Done
-(empty)
+- [X] Introduce more mathematical operations
+  * Final: Operations added: Modulo and Exponentiation.

 ## To Be Done
 Definitely going to happen someday.
 Probably not exactly like described but it will happen.

-- [ ] Introduce more mathematical operations
-  * Idea: Operations like Modulo, Integer division, Exponentiation, and Square root are nice additions.
 - [ ] Introduce `nil` datatype
   * Idea: Use `nil` to represent empty or undefined values for error handling and logic flow.
 - [ ] Introduce `bool` datatype